sohang3112/live_trade/README.md

 Buying, Selling and Viewing Live Trade Data using Zerodha Kite

 ## Requirements
-- Python 3, with the following Python packages installed using pip:
+- Python 3
-    - datetime
+- Pip Install:
     - kiteconnect
-    - pyperclip
     - pyotp
     - selenium
-    - tg-logger
+    - webdriver-manager

 ## Configuration
 Create a file `config.ini` and fill your Zerodha account details in it